-We use our laboratory space to create an integrated drug discovery unit, where our chemists and biologists are located in the same laboratory.
-These cross-disciplinary interactions are critical to the success of the unit and were fundamental considerations in the design of the laboratory space.
-The unit offers several fumehoods for synthetic and medicinal chemistry, alongside a fully functional tissue culture suite and facilities for a wide variety of biochemical and cellular investigations, specifically tailored toward drug discovery.
+The Drug Discovery Unit now occupies purpose-built chemistry and biology laboratories at Alderley Park, with the direct proximity of the labs facilitating the cross-disciplinary interactions critical to the success of the unit.
+The unit offers > 25 fumehoods for synthetic and medicinal chemistry, alongside fully functional tissue culture suites and facilities for the development and automation of a wide variety of biochemical and cellular investigations, specifically tailored toward drug discovery.

-To support these investigations, we have invested heavily in technologies which have made major impacts on commercial drug discovery and which enhance the quality of the data we produce, such as a fully automated acoustic dispensing platform (which facilitates medium-throughput screening up to ca. 15k compounds) and the implementation of an integrated chemo- and bio-informatics system, to ensure we make the best decisions and act in a timely fashion on the data we generate.
-Alongside more traditional tools, the laboratory is also equipped with its own state-of-the-art analytical and preparative scale LC-MS facilities, a microwave synthesiser and an NMR machine to support our chemistry team, alongside multi-format plate readers and forefront protein analysis systems to support our biologists.
-Furthermore, we have also invested in state-of-the-art imaging facilities to provide robust, high quality data in a variety of formats from our cell-based assays.
+We have invested heavily in technologies which have made major impacts on the success and efficiency of drug discovery and which enhance the quality of the data we produce, such as a fully automated acoustic dispensing platform (which facilitates medium-throughput screening) and the implementation of an integrated chemo- and bio-informatics system, to ensure we make the best decisions and act in a timely fashion on the data we generate.
+Alongside more traditional tools, the laboratory is also equipped with its own state-of-the-art analytical and preparative scale LC-MS facilities, automated compound purification systems, a microwave synthesiser and NMR machine to support our chemistry team, alongside multi-format plate readers and forefront protein analysis systems to support our biologists.
+Furthermore, we have also invested in state-of-the-art imaging facilities to provide robust, high quality data in a variety of formats from both our cell-based and in vivo experiments.

-Our efforts are further supported through the use of molecular modelling and structure-guided drug design technologies, to ensure we prepare compounds which test specific and relevant biological hypotheses.
-These approaches also allow the generation of novel start points for our drug discovery programmes and allow us to prosecute challenging areas of target biology, such as protein-protein interactions and allosteric modulation of biological pathways.
-As part of the team, we have an expert computational chemist who provides the skill set to fully exploit our 3-D modelling facilities.
+Our discovery efforts are further supported through the use of molecular modelling and structure-guided drug design technologies, to assist in the design and prioritisation of compounds which test specific biological hypotheses.
+These approaches also allow the generation of novel start points for our drug discovery programmes and allow us the opportunity to prosecute challenging areas of target biology, such as protein-protein interactions and allosteric modulation of biological pathways.